elki-project/elki-project.github.io/tutorial/distance_functions.md

 Basic distance function
 -----------------------

 Most distances are defined on real-number vectors and return double values.
-There is a convenient abstract class for this that we can use: [AbstractNumberVectorDistanceFunction](/releases/0.7.5/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/AbstractNumberVectorDistanceFunction.html).
+There is a convenient abstract class for this that we can use: [AbstractNumberVectorDistance](/releases/current/javadoc/elki/distance/AbstractNumberVectorDistance.html).
 Let's start a new class for this, and see what Eclipse generates for us:

 {% highlight java %}
 package tutorial.distancefunction;

-import de.lmu.ifi.dbs.elki.data.NumberVector;
+import elki.data.NumberVector;
-import de.lmu.ifi.dbs.elki.distance.distancefunction.AbstractNumberVectorDistanceFunction;
+import distance.AbstractNumberVectorDistance;

-public class TutorialDistanceFunction extends AbstractNumberVectorDistanceFunction {
+public class TutorialDistance extends AbstractNumberVectorDistance {
   @Override
   public double distance(NumberVector o1, NumberVector o2) {
     // TODO Auto-generated method stub